-Cape Liptrap is a significant geological site in Victoria, in fact anyone who has studied geology at university would be lying if they said they didn’t know each fold inside-out.
-I’ve uploaded my very-own first year sketch of the fold stack.
+Cape Liptrap (Figure 1) is a significant geological teaching site in Victoria, with the spectacular geological sequences ranging in age from folded Cambrian rocks to recent sands. in fact anyone who has studied geology at university would be lying if they said they didn’t know each fold inside-out.

 The entrance to the beach is a steep drop.
 From the top of the cliff you should be able to see the NNE striking, south plunging near-vertical chevron (really tight) folds of the Lower Devonian (500 Ma) Liptrap Formation (turbidities).
 Turbidities are inter-bedded quartz-rich sandstones, thin mud stones and massive sandstones.
 Cross-bedding, flute clasts, hummocky bedding, ancient ripples and graded beds can be seen in the alternating layers.
 These structures tell you which way the beds were deposited, because when they’ve been folded this much you can’t tell!